microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 ![image](https://github.com/microsoft/Federal-Business-Applications/assets/12347531/cf3f6466-3fd5-416b-9699-df0fab9d6e9a)
 Here's a breakdown of each action:
 - **Manually trigger flow**: Child flow is triggered from parent flow [02 - Azure - When Audio File Created in Blob Storage - Create Transcript](#02---azure---when-audio-file-created-in-blob-storage---create-transcript) and receives a text parameter with the transcriptions path
-- **Initialize variable  varWait**: Creates a variable with these paramters
+- **Initialize variable  varWait**: Creates a variable with these parameters
   ![image](https://github.com/microsoft/Federal-Business-Applications/assets/12347531/116b2c78-df66-43a0-939d-8ec2a0f24501)

   - **Name**: ```varWait```